joelsernamoreno/badusb_sd_wifi/README.md

 ![Alt text](/images/uploadpayload.png?raw=true "Upload Payload mode")

 - **FTP Server:** The device has an FTP server enabled.
-You can use the pftp -i 192.168.1.1 command (Linux) to connect to it.BadUSB with WiFi that allows to execute payloads from SD
+You can use the pftp -i 192.168.1.1 command (Linux) to connect to it.

 ![Alt text](/images/ftp.png?raw=true "FTP server mode")